Home Guides Common Problems FAQ Contact

 Yes.
 Reading is non-destructive and does not affect the CEL or any stored data.
 Clearing is a separate action you have to confirm.

-Install Trackara and start building a real service history
+Get Trackara and start building a real service history

 Keep reading